 Mario met the Lord in the neighborhood he lived in, became a member of the local church, and served in it as part of the leadership team.
 There he met Loly, who would become his wife.
-They have been married for 28 years and are the parents of three daughters.
-Loly has a great interest in children’s ministry and she is guiding women in their marriages and their Christian life.
+They were married for 28 years and are the parents of three daughters.
+Due to COVID, Loly passed away in 2022 to be with our Lord.
+Mario continues to be faithful in ministry in Tegucigalpa.

 - University degree in communications with a specialty in mobile telephony and fiber optics.

 - Bachelor of Theology from the Latin American Faculty of Theology

 Mario by making a financial donation using a Credit Card or by Direct Debit (ACH).

 Among poor but passionate people, family connections and festive occasions bring joy to life

 Aside from the popular tourist spots of the Bay Islands and the Mayan ruins of Copán, the pristine Caribbean beauty of Honduras remains little known to international visitors.

 But the country's exports are familiar abroad, especially in the United States.
 The natural resources of Honduras supply the trade of coffee, sugar cane and tropical fruit, as well as petroleum and textiles.
 Yet economic growth is limited by political instability and drug cartels that compromise security and development.

 The people of Honduras show great passion for soccer and enjoy festive occasions with music and traditional punta dancing.
 They tend to keep their religious beliefs to themselves.